 Thorn Apple (Datura)

 The thorn apple (Datura stramonium) is one of the most dangerous plants on the island of New Zealand.
-Some locals and tourists eat this plant to experience the hallucinogenic effects caused by its alkaloid chemicals, but side effects of this type of plant medicine include over-stimulation of the heart alongside providing a strong muscle relaxant, which could be a fatal combination.
+Some locals and tourists eat this plant to experience the hallucinogenic effects caused by its alkaloid chemicals.
+However, the side effects of this type of plant medicine include over-stimulation of the heart alongside providing a strong muscle relaxant, which could be a fatal combination.

 Castor Oil Plant (Ricinus)

-Known as the "most poisonous common plant" by the "Guinness World Records," raw castor beans are poisonous when ingested, with lethal doses at just four to eight seeds for adults.
+Raw castor beans are known as the "most poisonous common plant" by the "Guinness World Records," and they are poisonous when ingested, with lethal doses at just four to eight seeds for adults.
 However, poisonings are rarely reported as most people know the oil has to be extracted from the toxic water-soluble ricin in the beans before it can be used safely in cooking.

 Commonly used in New Zealand food, the raw kernels of the karaka fruit are toxic to humans and pets alike due to high levels of karakin in them.
-Dried out and baked, the karaka fruit is safe to eat and is often made into a bread paste by some native tribes.
+The karaka fruit, when dried out and baked, is safe to eat and is often made into a bread paste by some native tribes.
 Consumption of raw kernels could cause mild paralysis or convulsions and in extreme cases can be fatal.

 Tree Nettle (Ongaonga)